 - A higher proportion of children in Africa (45%) were left alone or in the care of another child, relative to 24.5% and 14% of children in Asia and the Americas, respectively. - Over two-thirds of children in Zambia (62%) were left at home alone or with another child, and over half of the caregivers in Uganda (55%) and Guinea (58%) did the same.
 More than 40% of caregivers in the Gambia, Sierra Leone, Mozambique, and Kenya left their child alone or with another child, while 30% or fewer in Senegal and Ethiopia did the same. - In Asia, global data identified differences across countries.
-Caregivers in India had the highest percentage of children left alone or in the care of another child (34%) compared to the Philippines (28%) and Indonesia (11%). - Regionally, the lowest proportion of children left alone or in care of another child was in the Americas, with 17% in Guatemala and Bolivia, 13% in Honduras. and 10% in Ecuador.
+Caregivers in India had the highest percentage of children left alone or in the care of another child (34%) compared to the Philippines (28%) and Indonesia (11%). - Regionally, the lowest proportion of children left alone or in care of another child was in the Americas, with 17% in Guatemala and Bolivia, 13% in Honduras, and 10% in Ecuador.

-From 2017 to 2019 (see Figure 3-2), we saw a positive change in caregiver support for learning ("playful parenting"), with the proportion of caregivers interacting with children in a play or learning activity increasing from 67% to 86% - a 19% increase.
+the proportion of caregivers interacting with children in a play or learning activity increasing from 67% to 86% - a 19% increase.